openbrian/noclist/README.md

 * Lean on functional programming over object-oriented.
 * Avoid global variables.
 * Avoid exceptions.
-Use result monad.
+* Use Optional "monad".
 * Keep functions small.
 * Do not use external libraries unless needed.
 * Avoid state in classes.